BestTimesToVisit.com Logo

 safety

-Wellington is generally very safe, but like any city, be aware of your surroundings, especially at night.
-Stick to well-lit areas and be mindful of the occasional uneven footpath after dark.
-The local police are friendly and approachable if you have any concerns.
+Wellington is generally a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially at night.
+Stick to well-lit areas and be mindful of your belongings in crowded places.
+The local police are friendly and approachable if you ever need assistance.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.